1965–66 British Ice Hockey season

 The 1965–66 British Ice Hockey season featured the Coca-Cola Championship, consisting of separate leagues comprising English and Scottish teams.

-The league was a failure with more than half of the games in Section B of the league not contested.
-No additional details exist on the competition.
-There was also a mention of a "Scottish League" featuring teams from Fife, Edinburgh, Paisley, Ayr, Durham, Brighton and Wembley.
+This competition involved Fife Flyers, Murrayfield Royals, Paisley Mohawks, Ayr Rangers, Wembley Lions, Brighton Tigers and Durham Wasps in rink competitions.
+The fixtures in Section B were unfinished and although the league part of the competition was incomplete, a final tie for the trophy was arranged: